 The connection of science and technology with progress has become even stronger, and it is this that led to the ‘futuristic’ imagery of mechanical, geometrical, hygienic, highly controlled and orderly future societies.

 This brings us to about 1950.
 Two awful world wars had rocked our confidence a bit, but the ‘evident’ triumph of good over evil in WWII and the tremendous surge of new technology it had generated, gave rise to a period of almost unrestrained optimism.
 Even the ‘bad’ applications of technology could be turned to good: explosives technology becomes cheap chemical fertilisers; chemical weapons technology becomes ‘magic bullet’ pesticides; nuclear weapons technology is tamed to generate electricity.
 Of course many modern readers will register sinister undercurrents in the last sentence, and that is part of the story I am telling, but in the immediate postwar world there were few doubts.
-‘Swords into ploughshares’ is itself a stirring story, and that’s the way it seemed at the time.
+‘Swords into ploughshares’ (Isaiah 2:4) is itself a stirring story, and that’s the way it seemed at the time.